wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

 ## Generating SSH Key

-Wercker has the ability to generate SSH keys that are available from the build and deployment pipeline.
+Wercker has the ability to generate SSH keys that are available from within the build and deployment pipeline.
 These can be generated from the application settings tab at wercker.
-I generate a key with the name `fortrabbit` and wercker shows me the public key.
+I generated a key with the name `fortrabbit` and wercker shows me the public key.

 ![generating an ssh key at wercker.com](/images/posts/deploying-your-php-application-to-fortrabbit/generating-ssh-key.png)

 ## Adding public key to fortrabbit

-To be able to git push deploy to fortrabbit we need to add the public key part of the SSH key pair to our application.
+In order to be able to **git push** to fortrabbit (the way to *deploy* your app to fortrabbit) we need to add the public key part of the SSH key pair to our application.
 This can be done in the manage view of your application via the [application overview](https://my.fortrabbit.com/apps).

 ![application overview](/images/posts/deploying-your-php-application-to-fortrabbit/app-overview.png)

-Navigate to the git tab.
+Navigate to the **git** tab.

 ![git tab](/images/posts/deploying-your-php-application-to-fortrabbit/git-tab.png)

-Enter a name for the git user, I picked wercker and paste the public key part into the big text area.
+Enter a name for the git user, I picked **wercker** and paste the public key part into the big text area.

 ![git tab](/images/posts/deploying-your-php-application-to-fortrabbit/add-key.png)